wolfSSL/wolfBoot/docs/HAL.md

 WolfBoot can be compiled with the makefile option `EXT_FLASH=1`.
 When the external flash support is enabled, update and swap partitions can be associated to an external memory, and will use alternative HAL function for read/write/erase access.
+It can also be used in any scenario where flash reads require special handling and must be redirected to a custom implementation.
+Note that `EXT_FLASH=1` is incompatible with the `NVM_FLASH_WRITEONCE` option.

 To associate the update or the swap partition to an external memory, define `PART_UPDATE_EXT` and/or `PART_SWAP_EXT`, respectively.

-The following functions are used to access the external memory, and must be defined when `EXT\_FLASH` is on:
+The following functions are used to access the external memory, and must be defined when `EXT_FLASH` is on:

 `int  ext_flash_write(uintptr_t address, const uint8_t *data, int len)`